On the NFL's punishment of Seahawks

 No one can accuse the Seattle Seahawks of slacking off during organized team activities.

-But if coach Pete Carroll's critics want to add NFL rules violations to the ones NCAA officials unleashed on Carroll following a successful run at USC, they've got ammunition after the league and its players association issued the following joint statement Tuesday:
+But if coach Pete Carroll's critics want to add NFL rules violations to the ones NCAA officials unleashed on Carroll following a successful run at USC, they've got ammunition after the league and its players' union issued the following joint statement Tuesday:

 "The NFL Management Council and NFL Players Association have determined that the Seattle Seahawks violated the Collective Bargaining Agreement's off-season workout rules on the prohibition of live contact during one of the club's organized team activity days ("OTA days").